Know More About the Insurance Required on Your RBFCU Auto Loan

 + -

 The Collateral Protection Insurance (CPI) tracking program allows RBFCU to monitor insurance coverage on collateralized loans.
-When we determine that the collateral does not carry adequate insurance coverage, the program works with members to establish proper coverage through their insurance carrier.
-If the member does not provide RBFCU with proof of coverage, RBFCU will force place a CPI policy covering the collateral against physical damage and theft.
+When we determine that the collateral does not carry adequate insurance coverage, the program works with the member to establish proper coverage through their insurance carrier.
+If the member fails to provide RBFCU with proof of coverage, RBFCU force places a CPI policy covering the collateral against physical damage and theft.

 • How does RBFCU know if a member has an active insurance policy?